YuMZyX/rate-repository-app/README.md

 # Rate repository app
-Rate repository app created with React Native.
+Rate repository app created with React Native for reviewing GitHub repositories.

 Initial API for the application has been created by Kalle Ilves from Helsinki University and then forked and refactored by me for production readiness. https://github.com/YuMZyX/rate-repository-api